 The collaborative system facilitates sharing information across your company.
 This could include sales, customer service contact, marketing interaction, and technical support interaction, and harnessing company culture.

-Collaborative CRM software goes beyond the bounds of sales or customer service.
+Collaborative software goes beyond the bounds of sales or customer service.
 It’s geared toward driving employee engagement, culture, and surfacing institutional knowledge to everyone throughout the company.

 Business leaders would take the insights gleaned from customer purchase history and offer strategic CRM recommendations for others.
 Rather than hoarding this knowledge, it is shared to improve the performance of the company.